elementor/elementor-developers-docs/src/widgets/widget-output-caching.md

 During page load, Elementor renders all widgets to generate the required markup.
 The more widgets the page has, the slower the rendering process.

-To optimize this, Elementor's widget caching mechanism can be employed.
-This mechanism renders a widget once, caches the output, and uses the cached version for subsequent page loads.
-This reduces server memory usage by 99% and improves Time To First Byte (TTFB) on the frontend.
+To optimize this process, Elementor's element caching mechanism can be employed.
+The "Element Caching" mechanism renders a widget once, caches the output, and uses the cached version for subsequent page loads.
+This action reduces server memory usage by 99% and improves [Time To First Byte](https://web.dev/articles/ttfb) (TTFB) on the frontend.

 ### Content Types